UBC-biol525D/UBC-biol525D.github.io/Topic_4/README.md

 ```

-Our short read coverage is 40x.
+Our short read coverage (from just forward oriented reads) is 40x.
 Whats our long read coverage?
 This is good information to have before we start trying to assemble our genome.

 ## Genome Assembly

 Genome assembly can take a long time.
-Because our course is short, we won't have time to run these commands in tutorial, but you could try them out outside of class and see if you're patient enough to let them finish.
-During tutorial, we'll focus on comparing the output of these different assembly programs.
+Because our course is short, we won't have time to run these commands in tutorial.
+Instead, today we'll focus on comparing the quality of the assemblies produced through a few different programs, using short, short + long, or long read only data.

 #### Short read assembly: SPADES - *don't run*